 '''

 Grammar: fstrm-set-flush-timeout <integer>;

-Blocks: options

-Tags: logging

 '''

 Sets the number of seconds that unflushed data remains in the output buffer.

 The number of seconds to allow unflushed data to remain in the output buffer.
 The minimum is 1 second, the maximum is 600 seconds (10 minutes), and the default is 1 second.